econ-innovation/.github/README.md

 ---

 # Assignment
+## How to Submit Your First Assignment
+Follow the instructions provided in the file named `GitHub Classroom 提交作业` in this repository.

-## Assignment 1
+## Assignment 1 : R_basic
+_Dec 1, 2023_
+1. Related Courses: Lecture 2 for R basic
+2. Requirements: Please refer to the detailed requirements in the document  `Assignment_idaccuracy.md`
+3. Submission Deadline: December 7, 2023, by 24:00 (midnight).

+## Assignment 2 : idaccuracy
 _Dec 4, 2023_
-1. Related Courses: Lecture 2 and Lecture 3 for R basic
+1. Related Courses: Lecture 3 for R basic
 2. Requirements: Please refer to the detailed requirements in the document  `Assignment_idaccuracy.md`
-3. Submission Deadline: December 6, 2023, by 24:00 (midnight).
+3. Submission Deadline: December 7, 2023, by 24:00 (midnight).

-## How to Submit Your First Assignment
-Follow the instructions provided in the file named `GitHub Classroom 提交作业` in this repository.

 ---